How we see ourselves influences everything you do. The problem is we can’t trust the way we view ourselves. Why and what should we do about it?

 I have to be honest when I look in the mirror from my perspective I don’t like what I see.
 That’s because I still see myself from my point of view.

-But just as when I changed the posture of my hand I saw it differently, the more I begin to embrace how Jesus sees me it is transforming me.
+But just as when I changed the position of my hand I saw it differently, the more I embrace how Jesus sees me it is transforming my perspective.

 I love this quote by Brennan Manning in his book, Abba’s Child, “Define yourself radically as one beloved by God.
 This is the true self.
 Every other identity is an illusion.”